firefox35/konnect/README.md

 The Rules of Game Screen
 ![Konnect](assets/images/game-rules.PNG)

-# How the Game is played.
+## How the Game is played.

-The user has enter a word as displayed and shown with 4 reds and 1 yellow.
+- The user has enter a word as shown below with 4 reds and 1 yellow.
-This means the reds are wrong and the one yellow is in the word but in the wrong position.
+- This means the reds are wrong and the one yellow is in the wrong position but part of the word.

 ![Konnect](assets/images/game-words.PNG)

-The user has enter a word as displayed and shown with 3 reds and 2 greens.
+- The user has enter a word as shown below with 3 reds and 2 greens.
-This means the reds are wrong and the 2 greens are correct and in the is in the right position.
+- This means that the reds are wrong and the 2 greens are correct and in the right position.

 ![Konnect](assets/images/game-words3.PNG)

-The view of the person who has run out of lives and has a wrong answer.
+- The user has run out of lives and has the wrong answer.
+- Game Over - Try Again

 ![Konnect](assets/images/game-wrong-answer.PNG)

-The view of a person that has won the game.
+- The user has won the game.

 ![Konnect](assets/images/game-won.PNG)